eik-lib/website/docs/client.md

 #### publish

-This command publishes the app's client side assets to an Eik server based on the values in an `eik.json` file in the current directory.
+This command publishes the app's client-side assets to an Eik server based on the values in an `eik.json` file in the current directory.

 The command takes the form: